The Google Play Store may have millions of different apps, but it doesn’t always have what I want.

-If you can’t download the file directly on the device that you want to install it, then the process becomes a bit more involved.
+If you can’t download the file directly on the device that you want to install, then the process becomes a bit more involved.

-What you’ll want to do is hook up your TV box directly to your PC or Mac using a micro-USB to full-size USB cable like the one below.
-Usually your TV box will come with one of these in the box.
+You’ll want to hook up your TV box directly to your PC or Mac using a micro-USB to full-size USB cable like the one below.
+Usually, your TV box will come with one of these in the box.
 If not, they’re fairly inexpensive and can be picked up at Amazon or any local electronics store.
-A decent quality cable shouldn’t be more than around $5.
+A decent-quality cable shouldn’t be more than around $5.

 If you’re using your PC, Windows will recognize your TV box as any other external device like a flash drive or external hard drive.
 You’ll be able to navigate through the directory and save your files wherever you like.